szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ```
 <JSTerminal />

-As you can see, JavaScript recognizes a variety of different number categories.
-Unlike other programming languages you may (or may not) be familiar with, JavaScript does not define different types of numbers, like integer, double, etc. All numbers are recognized as the same type.

 We can also perform various mathematical calculations on these numbers.
 For example, try running each of the following mathematical operations in the console:

 ```JavaScript